ApoorvaGhorpade15/rock-paper-scissors/README.md

 # Output:
-I have used the Python Tkinter library for rendering graphics.
+We have used the Python Tkinter library for rendering graphics.
 This library helped to create GUI so that the project becomes more user friendly.
 It helped to create a window in which we can edited pictures, texts and buttons,etc.

 ![output](https://user-images.githubusercontent.com/88545150/133619758-0c5c796f-d74e-491a-a0d6-63253c8faaf6.png)